kr-filip/control-monitor/README.md

 # About
 This project is about controlling and monitoring capacitor voltage via web app.
 For this project to work you need:
 - MSP 430F5529 microcontroller board
+- Breadboard
+- 2 capacitors and 2 resistors
+- Wires for connecting components
 - Energia IDE
 - Flask webserver
 - MariaDB database